As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 To explicitly answer the question, let’s take a look at the ingredients contained in custard.
 Although there are different custard recipes, many of them use the same ingredients: milk or cream, eggs and yolk, salt, sugar, and flavorings.

 Other recipes include a thickening starch such as cornstarch, flour, potato starch, and arrowroot but whole eggs and yolks are the main thickeners in most custard.
-There are different types of custard including refrigerated, baked, UHT, powdered, pasty cream, stirred, and egg custard.
+There are different types of custards including refrigerated, baked, UHT, powdered, pasty cream, stirred, and egg custard.

 Can Dogs Eat Custard?